thetechleila/MTA-Subway-Ridership-and-Major-Incidents-EDA/README.md

 (*Please note that both datasets are still actively recording and storing data about MTA Subway Ridership & Major Incidents as of April 3, 2025.*)

 **Phase II: Data Cleaning and Wrangling**

 * Scraped data from *MTA Daily Ridership Data: 2020-2025* and *MTA Subway Major Incidents: Beginning 2020* were converted into CSV files.
+    * Each step of this process is contained in the *transform* folder.

-* The *MTA Daily Ridership Data: 2020-2025* dataset was split into 2 separate CSV files due to its immense size
+* The *MTA Daily Ridership Data: 2020-2025* dataset was split into 2 separate CSV files (daily_ridership.csv and daily_rider2024.csv) due to its immense size

-The _MTA Daily Ridership Data: 2020-2025_ dataset and the _MTA Subway Major Incidents: Beginning 20202_ dataset were either combined or filtered into 5 separate CSV files in order to more easily analyze the large amount of data.
-The data was pulled from both APIs with code detailed in three .py files = incidents.py, daily_ridership.py, and merge.py.
+* The _MTA Daily Ridership Data: 2020-2025_ dataset and the _MTA Subway Major Incidents: Beginning 20202_ dataset were then either combined and filtered into 2 separate CSV files (combined_df.csv and merged_file.csv) in order to more easily analyze the large amount of data.

+**Phase III: Exploratory Data Analyses**
+Each member of the team conducted their own individual EDA in a Jupyter Notebook.
+Each analysis features:

+* Visualizations created with matplotlib and seaborn
+* Insights into the explored phenomena
+* Possible suggestions for improvement

+The 4 separate analyses are available in the **notebooks** folder.
 ___

 ## Repository Story

 * This repository is a clone of the first exploratory data analysis I've ever conducted at The Knowledge House Technology Fellowship during late January 2025-early February 2025 with a team of 3 other fellows.
-* It contains updates, spelling and grammatical fixes, more contextual information, and an "images" folder containing all visualizations
+* It contains updates, links to source data, spelling and grammatical fixes, more contextual information, and an "images" folder containing all visualizations